Istar-Eldritch/FuelControl/README.md

 Run `AddonBuilder` from DayZ-Tools
     - Configure it to include `.paa`
     - Configure it to sign the pbo.
-    - Use FuelControl/GUI as the source with `FuelControl\GUI` as prefix.
-    - Use FuelControl/scripts as the source with `FuelControl\scripts` as prefix.
+    - Use FuelControl/mod as the source with `FuelControl` as prefix.